kroman0/products/quintagroup.ploneformgen.readonlystringfield/trunk/README.txt

 * That value will be displayed on every form submission as a default value, but will not be editable.

+* If under some circumstances you need to make readonly field editable, then set appropriate condition in Edit Mode field.

 Supported Plone versions
 ------------------------